szymonlopaciuk/RecipeManager/install_macos.md

 ### 4. Install dylibs (even more optional)

-Currently `recipe` is linked against libraries installed on your system, which makes it not portable, i.e. I will not work if you just copy it to a different Mac.
+Currently `recipe` is linked against libraries installed on your system, which makes it not portable, i.e. it will not work if you just copy it to a different Mac.
 In order to make the app portable you will need to copy the required libraries to `MacOS` and modify the executable file to use them.

 Firstly, let's change the working directory to `MacOS`: